ChuyueSun/VerusFT_RL/VERUSEARCH_ARCHITECTURE.md

 - **Expert iteration**: alternate (a) search to generate successful trajectories, (b) train a model on those trajectories, repeat [R-EXIT].
 - **GRPO**: an online RL algorithm used in DeepSeek-R1 that estimates a baseline from a group of sampled outputs (no big critic model required) [R-GRPO].
 - **DPO**: an offline preference-optimization method that trains a policy using pairwise "better vs worse" samples (no on-policy RL loop required) [R-DPO].
-- **TCB (trusted computing base)**: what you must trust for "verified" to mean what you think; for Verus it includes the specs, Verus, solvers, and Rust compiler [R-VERUS-TCB].
+- **TCB (trusted computing base)**: must trust for "verified" to mean; for Verus it includes the specs, Verus, solvers, and Rust compiler [R-VERUS-TCB].

 ## VerusSearch's Proposed Architecture